syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 {% endtabs %}

-The [`RequestTileUriArgs`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.TileUriArgs.html) event is triggered whenever new tile required for map(such as zooming, Panning and initial time).
+The [`RequestTileUriArgs`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.TileUriArgs.html) event is triggered whenever new tile required for map(such as zooming, panning and initial time).

 The following arguments can be obtained from the `RequestTileUri` event:

-* [`Uri`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.TileUriArgs~Uri.html) – Return the used Uri and provide the option to set the desired Uri.
+* [`Uri`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.TileUriArgs~Uri.html) – Provide the option to set the desired Uri to load the custom map.

-* [`UriRequestTask`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.TileUriArgs~UriRequestTask.html) – Used to gets or sets the requested uri task asynchronously.
+* [`UriRequestTask`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.TileUriArgs~UriRequestTask.html) – Used to gets or sets the requested uri task asynchronously to load the custom map.

 * [`X`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.TileUriArgs~X.html) – Used to gets the X Co-ordinate value of the tile image.